richardlucas761/Back-End-Developer-Interview-Questions/README.md

 * C++ supports multiple inheritance, and Java allows a class to implement multiple interfaces.
 What impact does using these facilities have on orthogonality?
 Is there a difference in impact between using multiple inheritance and multiple interfaces?
 Is there a difference between using delegation and using inheritance?
 [This question is from The Pragmatic Programmer, by Andrew Hunt and David Thomas]
 * Pros and cons of holding domain logic in Stored Procedures.

+> PRO: Domain logic in a Stored Procedure could be self documenting as it describes the logic through clearly written SQL or useful comments.
+> PRO: Executing logic closer to the database should be better.
+> CON: Storing your domain logic in a *specific* variant of SQL such as T-SQL in the case of SQL Server could make it difficult to migrate to a different database if the database platform changed to Oracle (for example).
+Development and re-testing effort might be needed to translate T-SQL logic into PL/SQL.

 * In your opinion, why have Object-Oriented Design dominated the market for so many years?
 * What would you do to understand if your code has a bad design?